UofT-DSI/sampling/README.md

 * Learning Support Staff: **{Name}** {Pronouns}.
 Emails to the Technical Facilitator can be sent to {first_name.last_name}@mail.utoronto.ca.

 ### Delivery of Module
-The module will run sychronously three times a week on Zoom.
+The module will run synchronously three times a week on Zoom.
 The first three days are used as "lectures" and will last a maximum of 3 hours.
 During this time, the Technical Facilitator will introduce the concepts for the week.
-The last two days are used for as optional, asychronous work periods.
+The last two days are used as optional, asynchronous work periods.
 The work periods will also last for up to 3 hours.
-During these two days, an Technical Facilitator or TA will be present on Zoom to assist learners reach the intended learning outcomes.
+During these two days, a Technical Facilitator or TA will be present on Zoom to assist learners reach the intended learning outcomes.

 ### How the Technical Facilitator will deliver
-The Technical Facilitators will introduce the concepts through a collaborative live coding session usiing the Python notebooks found under `/01_slides`.
+The Technical Facilitators will introduce the concepts through a collaborative live coding session using the Python notebooks found under `/01_slides`.
 All Technical Facilitators will also upload any live coding files to this repository for any learners to revisit under `/live_code`.

 ### Expectations
 Learners are encouraged to be active participants while coding and are encouraged to ask questions throughout the module.

 ### Requirements
-* Learners are not expected to have any coding experience, we designed the learning contents for beginners.
+* Learners are not expected to have any coding experience, we designed the learning content for beginners.
-* Learners are encouraged to ask questions, and collaborate with others to enhance learning.
+* Learners are encouraged to ask questions and collaborate with others to enhance learning.
 * Learners must have a computer and an internet connection to participate in online activities.
 * Learners must have VSCode installed with the following extensions:
     * [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
-* Learners must not use generative AI such as ChatGPT to generate code in order to complete assignments.
-It should be use as a supportive tool to seek out answers to questions you may have.
+* Learners must not use generative AI such as ChatGPT to generate code to complete assignments.
+It should be used as a supportive tool to seek out answers to questions you may have.
 * We expect learners to have completed the [onboarding repo](https://github.com/UofT-DSI/Onboarding/tree/tech-onboarding-docs).
-* Camera is optional although highly encouraged.
+* Using a webcam is optional although highly encouraged.
 We understand that not everyone may have the space at home to have the camera on.

 ### Lesson Schedule
 | Lesson | Topic                                                                                        | Assignments      | Resources  |